LeRoy Wiley Gresham: Life

+He is interred in Macon, Georgia in the Rose Hill Cemetery, Magnolia Section.

+Diaries

+LeRoy's diaries offer insight into the life of a prominent slave-holding Southern family, the secession crisis, the four-year American Civil War, and slavery (his family owned 100 slaves on two plantations in Houston County, GA).
+His journals are also the only known 19th-century account that meticulously details, on a daily basis for five years, the course of a fatal disease (which is carefully identified in both books by a medical expert).
+The entries offer details on the treatments given to LeRoy by his doctors and family, his physical ailments (fever, abscesses, coughing, chronic pain, etc.), how the drugs affected him, and his steady decline until death.

+Posthumous publication

-Leroy Wiley Gresham (November 11, 1847 – June 18, 1865) was born in Macon, Georgia, and left behind one of the most remarkable and important diaries ever published.
-The seven journals, edited and annotated by Janet E. Croon, were published June 1, 2018 by Savas Beatie under the title The War Outside My Window: The Civil War Journals of LeRoy Wiley Gresham, 1860-1865.
-The book includes the tagline: A remarkable account of the collapse of the Old South, and the final years of a privileged but afflicted life.
-The book won two major awards and was a finalist for a third.
+His seven journals, edited and annotated by Janet E. Croon, were published June 1, 2018 by Savas Beatie under the title The War Outside My Window: The Civil War Journals of LeRoy Wiley Gresham, 1860-1865.
+The book includes the tagline "A remarkable account of the collapse of the Old South, and the final years of a privileged but afflicted life."
+The book won two major awards, and was a finalist for a third.

-Selections from his diary appeared in a Library of Congress exhibit, "The Civil War in America", from 2012-2013, and were reprinted in Harper's Magazine. and featured in a major article in The Washington Post.
-This is the only teenage male diary of a civilian spanning this time-period in existence, which makes them truly unique.
+Selections from his diary appeared in a Library of Congress exhibit, "The Civil War in America", from 2012 to 2013, and were reprinted in Harper's Magazine. and featured in an article in The Washington Post.